 Here is a roundup for programs available to families in Minnesota!

 AudioFile SYNC – Teens age 13 and up can download two audiobooks each week for FREE.
 AudiobookSYNC is a summer program of FREE audiobook for teens 13+.
 Two audiobooks are available each week through the Sora reading app.
 April 27th – August 2nd, 2023.

 Barnes & Noble Imagination Destination – This summer reading program through Barnes & Noble gives your child the ability to earn a FREE book after reading 8 books and keeping track of them in a reading log.
 View and download the reading log here!

-Half Price Books -They are again offering the “Half Price Books Summer Reading Camp” which starts June 1st and includes reading logs, weekly printable activities, and a donation drive.
-Sign up to get everything by email or visit their page of activities from last year.
+Half Price Books -They are again offering the “Half Price Books Summer Reading Camp” which starts June 1st and includes reading logs and fun activities.
+Sign up to get everything by email or visit their page of activities.

 Junie B Jones Reading Club – Sign up and get updates about books, holiday e-cards, fun games and activities for kids, special events, sweepstakes, and more.
 Plus download their reading log and activity brochure.

 Chuck E. Cheese – Earn FREE tokens every time your child reads.
-Just print off a Reading Rewards Calendar and get 10 free play points when it’s filled out and turned in.
+Just print off a Reading Rewards Calendar and get 10 free play points with any food purchase when it’s filled out and turned in.
 (They have other rewards for kids as well, including silly ones like a “No Nose Picking Calendar” for preschoolers!)

 AND SAVING THE BEST (OR AT LEAST, MY FAVORITE!)
 FOR LAST…